C2SM/DECREMENT/README.md

 - [ ] Improve Readme
 - [x] Add job for compressing output
 - [ ] Add mechanism for  retrys
-- [ ] Add mechanism that allows doing year-long simualtions in multiple steps (similat to Jesus solution, but less complicated.
-I. e. steal what works :-) )
+- [x] Add mechanism that allows doing year-long simualtions in multiple steps

 ## Branch
 The current branch is inteneded for COSMO-ORG.